YapHuiQing00/Library-Dashboard-Web-Application/README.md

 # Library-Dashboard-Web-Application

 The project is a web-based dashboard built for managing and analyzing library data.
-The application developed as school projects to provide interactive visualizations and insights into library operations such as book availability, borrowing trends, user activity, and so forth.
+The application developed as school projects to provide interactive visualizations and insights into library operations such as book availability, user activity, and so forth.

 ## Purpose
 The project was created as part of our academic coursework to apply real-world data visualization and dashboard development skills in Python.